A guide through some of the phrases, jargon and lingo used in timeshare.

-This is the industries attempt at a consumer association.
-The enterprise consists of a board of Directors, the majority of which are associated with Diamond Resorts.
+This is the industry's attempt at a consumer association.
+The enterprise consists of a board of directors, the majority of which are associated with Diamond Resorts.
 Indeed, the CEO is Henry or Harry Taylor (dependant of which form has been filled in) and was director of Diamond Resorts for many years.
-They claim that they are 25 years old however that age is not reflected in company house records.
-They receive sponsorship from the Timeshare industry.
+They claim that they are 25 years old however that age is not reflected in Companies House records.
+They receive sponsorship from the timeshare industry.
 Pursued by Tess Paralegal who won their case for Defamation in 2017

 TATOC Consumer Helpline

-This is another enterprise set up by TATOC it is managed by another ex-Diamond Resorts employees and supervised by Harry Henry Taylor an ex Diamond Resorts Director
+This is another enterprise set up by TATOC it is managed by another ex-Diamond Resorts employee and supervised by Harry Henry Taylor an ex Diamond Resorts Director.

 A right, shared with others, to occupy a unit of accommodation for a period of time (usually a week) on a regular basis for a number of years.
 Sometimes referred to as ‘Holiday Ownership’, ‘Multi Ownership’ or ‘Group Ownership’.
 Timesharing can be in a single building, an apartment block or a boat.

 This was the web address of the old timeshare consumer association.
 After the death of Sandy Grey, the site codes were lost and when payments for yearly fees have not met the industry took it over.
 They now refer consumers to the industry associations TATOC and RDO.